mishakorzik/AllHackingTools/README.md

 bash Install.sh
 ```

+**if the error and the command does not work: cd AllHackingTools && bash fix.sh**

 **And when he writes a big rainbow button:
 Done, everything is ready!
 Wait until you can write to the terminal.**